modupalliharshini/Language-Translation-Application/README.md

 # Language-Translation-Application
-This is a Python-based language translator application built using the googletrans package.
-It allows users to translate text between various languages directly from the command line or user interface.
+This is a Python-based language translator application built using the googletrans package.<br>
+googletrans is a free Python library that provides a simple interface to Google Translate’s API.
+It enables developers to translate text between multiple languages programmatically.